-Citizens of EU countries, Switzerland, Australia, Canada, New Zealand, USA, Israel, Japan and most countries of eastern Europe do not need visas for single-entry 90-day visits (for citizens of Russia, Albania and Ukraine the limit is 30 days).
-Make sure you get an entry stamp on arrival, however, or risk allegations of being an illegal immigrant when you leave.
-As with most countries, passports must be undamaged and valid for the length of the stay.
+Citizens of EU countries, the United Kingdom, Switzerland, Australia, Canada, New Zealand and the USA, and most countries of eastern Europe do not need visas for single-entry 90-day visits (for citizens of Russia, Albania and Ukraine the limit is 30 days).
+After the UK leaves the European Union, documentation requirements for UK citizens may change.
+Check before travelling.

 It is now routine and hassle-free to make side trips without visas to Serbia, Bosnia and Herzegovina, Croatia, Albania and Kosovo.

 The national carrier, Montenegro Airlines, folded in 2020 and was replaced by Air Montenegro in 2021.
 However, they do not currently operate flights to the UK, though this may change.
 Easyjet has flights from both London Gatwick and Manchester to Tivat – all these flights are seasonal, operating April to October.
 Flights take 3 hours.

 Ryanair flies year-round from London Stansted to Podgorica.
 Note that airlines can, and do, change their schedules at short notice, as well as introduce new routings, so do check beforehand.

 The one international ferry line is that which links Bar with Bari in Italy, with ferries operated by the Croatian company Jadrolinja.
 There are typically one or two sailings per day depending upon the season.
 These generally leave port (at both ends) between 21.00 and 23.00, arriving the next morning after an early breakfast (around 07.00–08.00).

 One-way passenger fares to and from Bari range from about €55 for a reclining seat to €120 for the best cabin.
 Return (round-trip) fares give a significant saving.
 Cars are around €60 each way.